sarifeenah/BigFoot/README.md

 The lunar cycle is approximately 30 days give or take several hours.
 Day 1 of the lunar cycle is the first day after the new moon.
 And that day can fall anywhere within the calendar month.
 For this reason, I can't use day and moon_day interchangeably nor can I use these fields on a join.
 This will cause some issues with months that have thirty days that I will have to solve.
+# CHAPTER TWO

+The big big question is a bit out of the scope for this project.
+Which brings me to the planning stage of CHAPTER TWO
-# To determine A DATE by Moon Light
+******HOW To determine A DATE by Moon Light
 The new moon repeats every 29.53 days which is slightly out of sync with its rotational period around us on earth (27.32 days)
 But if you know a past New Moon Date you can determine a future Full Moon date by determining how much time will have elapsed  between the two events and dividing that number by 29.53, the lunar period.
 I will need to use a DATEDIFF function to find the elapsed time Number of New Moons = Days since New / 29.53

+# Back to the task at hand
-* The Hypothesis!
+###### The Hypothesis!
-A rate of probability for Big Foot sightings can be measured and predicted based on the fractional representation of moon light falling on the earth on any given day.
+My hypothesis:  the rate of probability for Big Foot sightings can be measured and predicted based on the fractional representation of moon light falling on the earth on any given day.

-The null hypothesis:  There is no significant relationship :( Alternative hypothesis: There is a significant relationship :)
+The null hypothesis:  There is NO significant relationship :( Alternative hypothesis: There IS a significant relationship :)

 SIGNIFICANCE
 To determine what, if any significance there is between the fractional representation of lunar light and the day of reported sightings, 		I calculated the mean, median, mode, standard deviation, variance, zscore and quartiles using google sheets